DSC-UTMap/utmap-website/utmap-server/src/README.md

 ##### controller:

 The controller folder contains the endpoints for the API in manage.py.
 It contains files that route the appropriate http requests calls to their corresponding services.
 These files include the existing locationController.py and eventController.py.
-A subLocationController.py is planned.

 ###### locationController.py: